American Historical Association

-Current activities
+Activities

-As an umbrella organization for the discipline, the AHA works with other major historical organizations and acts as a public advocate for the field.
+AHA operates as an umbrella organization for the discipline of history, and works with other major historical organizations and acts as a public advocate for the field.
 Within the profession, the association defines ethical behavior and best practices, particularly through its "Statement on Standards of Professional Conduct".
-The AHA also develops standards for good practice in teaching and history textbooks, but these have limited influence.
-The association generally works to influence history policy through the National Coalition for History.
+AHA also develops standards for good practice in teaching and history textbooks.